Yakima & Northwest River Supplies

 Passionate about helping others enjoy the sport he’d come to love so much as a river runner guide, in 1972 Bill started NRS with $2,000 from his savings, stocked an inventory of boating gear in his garage, and typed up his first product catalog.

-“As you can see in this photo “below” of a mistreated 1950s station wagon that I restored in the 1970s, I owned a prototype of the first Yakima BasketCase roof rack—and still do,” Bill boasts.
+“You can see the original Yakima Rack (known as ‘gold bars’) in this photo of a mistreated 1950s station wagon that I restored in the early 1970s,” Bill boasts.
+“And I still own a prototype of the BasketCase, Yakima’s first wire-mesh luggage carrier.”

 Remembering Yakima’s First Founders